jgoerzen/docker-debian-base/README.md

     sleep 10
     docker kill container

+Within the container, you can call `telinit 1` to cause the container to shutdown.

 ## Orderly Shutdown Mechanics

 By default, `docker stop` sends the SIGTERM (and, later, SIGKILL) signal to PID